ninjaas/startup-ideas/README.md

 List of Startup Ideas which anyone can Hack &amp; Improve!
 - Pull Requests are welcome!
+- These are your own Ideas.
-- These are your own Ideas & you like to Give-it-away for others to hack/Improve.
+- You are giving your ideas. i.e Give-it-away for others to hack/Improve.
 - Why?
 Because you badly need it for yourself!
 And you don't find time to do it yourself.